quran-center/quran-meta/README.md

 ### Features
 * Supports multiple riwayas (Hafs, Qalun, Warsh are ready.
 Douri, Shuba, Sousi are on the way) with riwaya-specific data and features.
 * Type-safe riwaya-specific methods (e.g., Qalun's Thumun al-Hizb).
+* Custom riwaya instances for advanced use cases.
+If you want to use quran-meta  library with your own data (e.g another riwaya or different pagination than we support) just create your own instance of QuranRiwaya with your data.
 * Fully documented with examples.
 * 100% unit test covered with data correctness validation against multiple data sources.
 * Fully typed with Typescript types and type guards.